srct/whats-open-ios/README.md

 * The latest **public** release of Swift. *Currently Swift 3.0* (bundled with Xcode)

 * This project also contains many dependancies.
-Due to the shifting nature of dependency management in Cocoa development, this project will (for the foreseeable future) continue to use **[Cocoapods](https://cocoapods.org)**. *Currently Cocoapods 1.1*.
-Since 1.0, Cocoapods supports the traditional command line interface, and the new GUI interface.
-They both operate the same, so the choice is yours.
+Due to the shifting nature of dependency management in Cocoa development, this project will (for the foreseeable future) use Git-submodules.
+I've never personally used these in a shipping application, so theres no better time to start!

 * Other language or framework-specific items
   Open a terminal window and type in the following commands.
 (If you're on Windows, use [Cygwin](http://www.cygwin.com/).
 This will create a local, workable copy of the project.
   ``bash``
   ``git clone git@git.gmu.edu:pmurray8/WhatsOpeniOS.git``

   To-do
 ---